dogweather/forkful/content/en/php/getting-started/starting-a-new-project.md

   \ and\u2026"
 lastmod: '2024-03-13T22:45:00.167364-06:00'
 model: gpt-4-1106-preview
-summary: "Kicking off a new PHP project means setting up a foundation to build your\
+summary: Kicking off a new PHP project means setting up a foundation to build your web app or script.
-  \ web app or script.
-We do it to start fresh, structure our ideas into code, and\u2026"
 title: Starting a new project
 weight: 1
 ---